vega/vega-lite-api/docs/api/vconcat.md

 Sets how the visualization size should be determined.
 If a string, should be one of `"pad"`, `"fit"` or `"none"`.
 Object values can additionally specify parameters for content sizing and automatic resizing.
-`"fit"` is only supported for single and layered views that don't use `rangeStep`.

 __Default value__: `pad`